shadrqen/TestGithub/README.md

-# TestGithub is a repository for showing the basics of Github
+# TestGithub

-Yea
+This is a repository for showing the basics of Github